saidridaoui/Transopse-Excel-with-ClosedXML/README.md

 # The Program.cs is well documented to let anybody understand the logic behind the Program.

-# For using this Program, you need to install tClosedXML package.
+# For using this Program, you need to install ClosedXML package.

 # Run this Cmd in PM> Install-Package ClosedXML